Pony-House/Client/README.md

 ### Electron (Desktop)
 > While you're using the app's dev mode, it's normal for the app to show that it's disconnected for a few seconds before fully loading the page.
 Notifications may not mute OS sound in application dev mode.
 The same thing can happen for notification click events to fail only in dev mode.

-The application has only been tested on the linux platform.
-But that won't stop you from trying to deploy to Windows or Mac.
+The application has only been tested on the Linux and Windows platform.
+But that won't stop you from trying to deploy to Mac.

 Execute the following commands to start a development server (or a Ionic environment):
 ```sh